SpaceMacGyver/bwsoft-blog/content/showcase/graph-notes.md

 * Schema-based enforcement of structure to ensure graphs are well-formed for specific use-cases

-Additionally, while the above is with respect to note-taking and document management, there may be other viable uses for the engine, and it may have opportunity to be adapted to custom analysis and reporting.
+Additionally, while the above is with respect to note-taking and document management, there may be other viable uses for the engine, and it may have opportunity to be adapted.
+This could be supported via:

+* Extensibility (could be accomplished via scripting layer, schema-driven architecture, dynamic linking)
+* Repurposing (e.g. using the platform to create a time-tracking system, analytics engine, CMS)
+* Exposing an API to allow third-party systems to interact with the application

 ## The toolkit